HeartAILab/heartailab.github.io/index.md

 {% capture text %}

-Our team is still growing and we are always looking for talented students and post-docs to join us on our journey.
+Our team is growing and we are always looking for talented students and post-docs to join us on our journey.

 {%
   include button.html